MoeSalah1999/Django-E-Commerce-REST-API/README.md

 It also includes more advanced features like filtering products by name and price, throttling to limit database hits per minute, and caching certain data with redis for a more efficient page loading and minimal database queries.

 I also included the prefetch_related() method for many-to-many relationships resulting in better query optimization.

+Authentication is done with JWT, and background tasks are handled using celery.